kareem-kio/kareem-kio/README.md

 ---

-🚀 I’m a 3rd-year Computer Science student at Ain Shams University, passionate about IoT, AI, mobile development, and teaching tech through hands-on experience.
+🚀 I’m a 3rd-year Computer Science student at Ain Shams University, passionate about IoT, AI, mobile development, and teaching tech.

 ---